The Observability Blog

 Log Aggregation

-With 72% of companies reporting hybrid or private cloud strategies and 58% of all workloads existing in private or hybrid cloud, managing all of the log information is a challenge of its own.
-Mixing proprietary software and hardware with open source log management only accentuates the complexity.
+With 72% of companies reporting hybrid or private cloud strategies and 58% of all workloads existing in private or hybrid cloud, managing all log information is challenging.
+Mixing proprietary software and hardware with open-source log management only accentuates the complexity.

 Between on-prem and off-premises data centers, in-house servers, legacy applications, and cloud platforms, maintaining an on-premises log solution can also be costly.

-The solution is to efficiently and automatically aggregate logs from hybrid-cloud environments, containerized environments, and microservice architectures into one log platform at scale. observIQ has a robust API for integrations outside of log agents and can help solve for common technologies like Windows events, database,s and Kubernetes.
+The solution is to efficiently and automatically aggregate logs from hybrid-cloud environments, containerized environments, and microservice architectures into one log platform at scale. observIQ has a robust API for integrations outside log agents and can help solve standard technologies like Windows events, databases, and Kubernetes.

 Proactive Alerting